One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Introduction

-Through extensive evaluations on benchmark image datasets such as CIFAR-10 \citep{cifar} and Imagenet-1K \citep{deng2009imagenet}, we demonstrate the effectiveness of DDAD in Section \ref{sec: experiment}.
-Compared to current \emph{state-of-the-art} (SOTA) adversarial defense methods, DDAD can improve clean and robust accuracy by a notable margin against well-designed adaptive white-box attacks (see Section \ref{sec: adaptive white-box attack}).
-Furthermore, experiments show that DDAD can generalize well against unseen transfer attacks (see Section \ref{sec: transfer attack}).
+Through extensive evaluations on benchmark image datasets such as CIFAR-10 \citep{cifar} and Imagenet-1K \citep{deng2009imagenet}, we demonstrate the effectiveness of DAD in Section \ref{sec: experiment}.
+Compared to current \emph{state-of-the-art} (SOTA) adversarial defense frameworks (i.e., adversarial training and adversarial purification), DAD can notably improve clean and robust accuracy \emph{simultaneously} against well-designed adaptive white-box attacks (see Section \ref{sec: adaptive white-box attack}).
+Furthermore, experiments show that DAD can generalize well against unseen transfer attacks (see Section \ref{sec: transfer attack}).